Pomona-ITS/HPC-Tech-Tutorials/training/workshops/tech_workshop/march2018/README.md

-# March 2018 Research Computing Office Hours
+# March 2018 Research Computing Office Hours - tentative date March 21

 Topic: Progress on Ordering Hardware and Software and Deep Dive into git, GitHub, GitHub Classroom and DevOps